 Another service we provide is assistance with pain management therapy.
 The intent is to keep you free of pain as much as is possible without sedation and other side effects for a better stay.
 These interventions will be done by our trained pain management pharmacists as they make rounds in the units, or in response to a request for a Pharmacy consult from your physician.

 The pharmacist will be around to enable you to be involved in your care by discussing your medications with you during your stay as well as discussing your medication regimen upon your discharge.
 We, the Pharmacy Team at Newman Regional Health, are proud to provide these new services to you and be a part of your healthcare team.
 This is a small part of why NRH is one of the top 10 hospitals and your hospital of choice.
 Contact us today to learn more.

-Here area few of the services that our Clinical Pharmacist provide the patients of Newman Regional Health:
+Here are a few of the services that our pharmacy provides the patients of Newman Regional Health:

 - Counsel patients at time of discharge

 - Counsel patients when high-risk medicines are prescribed